developerabitmuch/Company-website/README.md

 - Filter -- RealVis XL -->> ko hmne select krna hai filter ke liye.
 - Quality 30 pe select krni hai hmne aur phr hm prompt daleinge

+## Loader Video on the screen:

+- The video is set to autoplay and muted (required for autoplay in most browsers).
+- The onEnded event redirects to the home page after the video ends.
+- We use a timeout (same duration as the video length, adjust accordingly) to ensure navigation in case the onEnded fails or if there is any other issue.
+- The video fills the entire screen, and no controls are displayed.

 # Extra Learning:

 - Tailwind ki utility classes ko hmne use kra hai ismein all the way aur sbse phle hmne environment set krlia hai apne pass Tailwind.config.js ko update krke.